-Chapter three contains the conclusion of the present book.
+Chapter four contains the conclusion of the present book.
 In this chapter the important observations and findings were explained clearly.

-The book is suitable as a review on theories of plates, numerical and / or analytical techniques subjected to bending, buckling and vibration of laminated plates.
+The book is suitable as a review on theories of plates, mathematical modeling and numerical and / or analytical techniques subjected to bending, buckling and vibration of laminated plates.

-Osama Mohammed Elmardi Suleiman Mechanical Engineering Department, Faculty of Engineering and Technology, Nile Valley University, Atbara - Sudan November 2015
+Osama Mohammed Elmardi Suleiman Khayal

+Mechanical Engineering Department,

+Faculty of Engineering and Technology,

+Nile Valley University, Atbara - Sudan

+November 2017